skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 }
 ```

-Let's create a sleep function, this is a "busy-waiting" approach and so blocks the CPU from doing anything else whilst the delay occurs, although ISRs still run so it can respond to interrupts.
+Create a sleep function, this is a "busy-waiting" approach and so blocks the CPU from doing anything else whilst the delay occurs, although ISRs still run so it can respond to interrupts.

 ```
 void msleep(uint32_t ms) {